waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Puzzle-Solving & Hypothesis Testing
 *This section is for actively working through complex puzzles.
 I will log observations, form a single testable hypothesis, record the test, and its outcome.*

-# V. Pokemon Mansion 1F - Trapped Room Puzzle Log
+## Pokemon Mansion 1F - Trapped Room Puzzle
 *   **Observation:** Trapped in an eastern corridor after entering through a hidden wall at (27, 26).
 Exit gate at (27, 28) is closed.
 Game gives repeated 'hallucination' warnings.
 *   **Hypothesis 1 (from agent):** The entrance is the exit.
 The corridor is a misdirection.
 *   **Test 1:** Attempt to walk west from (27, 26) back through the wall at (26, 26).